standardnguyen/veep-frame-bot/README.md

 Lets you post images to twitter in a consecutive fashion.
 Highly modified (and updated) version of laserdyke's [TWWbot](https://github.com/laserdyke/TWWbot).

-This project is under Standard's Petty Software License v0.0
+This project is under [Standard's Petty Software License v0.1](./LICENSE.md).